-The company reassess whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the three components of controls listed above.
+The Group reassess whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the three components of controls listed above.

-Consolidation of a subsidiary begins when the company obtains control over the subsidiary and ceases when the Company losses control over subsidiary.
-Specifically, income and expenses of subsidiary acquired or disposed of during the year are included in the consolidated statement of income or other comprehensive income from the date the Company gains control until the date when Company ceases to control the subsidiary.
+Consolidation of a subsidiary begins when the parent company obtains control over the subsidiary and ceases when the parent Company losses control over subsidiary.
+Specifically, income and expenses of subsidiary acquired or disposed of during the year are included in the consolidated statement of income or other comprehensive income from the date the parent Company gains control until the date when parent Company ceases to control the subsidiary.